syphon-org/syphon/README.md

 A privacy centric messenger for everyone

 ## Why

-## Todo
-- SVG Icons
-- Finish .env selection
-- Loader screen with animations

-## From Scatch
-Another reason this project was so important was the ability to go from zero to usable open-source cross-platform app as soon as possible.
+A goal for syphon outside the concept itself was the ability to go from zero to usable open-source cross-platform app as soon as possible.
 The more accessible a platform is, the easier it is for people to create alternatives to tools that may be prohibited, discouraged, or just daunting.

-## Before Hitting The Code
-- Urls are always referencing matrix mxc:// protocol resources.
-Though they're actually URIs, they are referenced as URLs in the app to be consistant with the protocol spec

 ## Architecture

 ### Storage
 There are three layers to storage in Syphon:
 - Remote (Matrix Homeserver)
 - Cache (Redux + Redux Persist +  Hive)
     * cache is encrypted at rest
 - Cold Storage (Hive)

 ## Getting Started
 - (Redux Tutorial)[https://www.netguru.com/codestories/-implement-redux-with-flutter-app]